 BCSL Team

-Professor of Educational Leadership Lynda and Robert Copple Endowed Chair in Christian School Leadership
+Executive Director of the Baylor Center for School Leadership Professor of Educational Leadership Lynda and Robert Copple Endowed Chair in Christian School Leadership

-Professor of Educational Leadership Lynda and Robert Copple Endowed Chair in Christian School Leadership
+Executive Director of the Baylor Center for School Leadership Professor of Educational Leadership Lynda and Robert Copple Endowed Chair in Christian School Leadership

 Dr. Eckert came to Baylor in 2019 with more than two decades of experience in education.
 He provides academic leadership for the Center and is program director for Baylor’s MA in School Leadership.
 He began his career as a teacher and coach of intermediate and middle school students outside of Chicago and Nashville for 12 years.
 After completing his doctorate at Vanderbilt University in 2008, he was selected as a Teaching Ambassador Fellow at the U.S. Department of Education, where he worked in both the Bush and Obama administrations on teaching quality issues.
 For ten years, he prepared teachers at Wheaton College.